Modern Food Problems

 Benefits of the Paleo Diet

-Sugar, except for that which is found in fresh fruit, can cause an “energy spike” in the patient.
-This can lead to a “crash” that may turn into fat.
+Sugar, except for that which is found in fresh fruit, can cause an “energy spike” in the patient and lead to a “crash” that may turn into fat.
 Carbohydrates which are present in the paleo diet can come from non-processed sources such as vegetables, fruits, and sweet potatoes.
 They are dense in the necessary nutrients and lighter in calories when compared to the carbohydrates found in processed foods.

 Avoiding dairy has an added benefit for those who are also lactose intolerant, as dairy is increasingly irritating to the bodies of those who do not process it properly.